gleb-skobinsky/ThemeAnimator/README.md

 The `ThemeAnimationState` is the primary object to manage and trigger animations.
 It should be created with the `rememberThemeAnimationState` utility function.

-Please note that your own theme object must be updated based on the `ThemeAnimationState.isDark` flag.
+Please note that your own theme object must be updated based on the `ThemeAnimationState.uiTheme` field.
 This is a known limitation, but it is essential for the animation to work.

 ### Theme animation formats